-If APPLICANT receives an award pursuant to this RFP, the HHAC contract shall also include the following provisions:
+If APPLICANT receives an award pursuant to this RFP, the HHAC contract shall also include the following provisions (please also refer to Exhibit M):

-- i.
-APPLICANT shall attest that receipt of an award under this RFP does not and will not create a conflict of interest, nor position APPLICANT to breach any other contract currently in force with the State of New York, and that APPLICANT will not act in any manner that is detrimental to any State of New York project on which APPLICANT is rendering services. - ii.
-APPLICANT reaffirms the attestations made in the proposal and covenants and represents that there is and shall be no actual or potential conflict of interest that could prevent APPLICANT's satisfactory or ethical performance of duties required to be performed pursuant to the terms of the HHAC agreement.
-APPLICANT shall have a duty to notify HHAC immediately of any actual or potential conflicts of interest. - iii.
-In conjunction with any contract by APPLICANT with another party, including but not limited to the general contractor, architect, developer or consultant, APPLICANT shall obtain and deliver to HHAC, prior to entering into a contract with such party, a Vendor Assurance of No Conflict of Interest or Detrimental Effect form, signed by an authorized executive or legal representative of such party. - iv.
-HHAC and APPLICANT recognize that conflicts may occur in the future because APPLICANT may have existing, or establish new relationships.
-HHAC will review the nature of any relationships and reserves the right to terminate the HHAC agreement for any reason, or for cause, if, in the judgment of HHAC a real or potential conflict of interest cannot be cured.
+The [Applicant] warrants that all statements and information set forth in the Vendor Assurance of No Conflict of Interest or Detrimental Effect form attached hereto and hereby incorporated by reference are true, complete and correct in all material respects.
+[Applicant] further reaffirms the attestations made in the proposal and covenants and represents that there is and shall be no actual or potential conflict of interest that could prevent [Applicant's] satisfactory or ethical performance of duties required to be performed pursuant to the terms of this Agreement.
+[Applicant] shall have a duty to notify the Corporation immediately of any actual or potential conflicts of interest.

+In conjunction with any contract by [Applicant] with another party, including but not limited to the general contractor, architect, developer or consultant, [Applicant] shall obtain and deliver to the Corporation, prior to entering into a contract with such party, a Vendor Assurance of No Conflict of Interest or Detrimental Effect form, which shall be on a form provided by the Corporation and signed by an authorized representative or legal representative of such party.